 \subsection{Comparisons Between MDD Patients and Controls}

-We analyze the data using the proposed method and present the results in Table \ref{tab: cc} and Figure \ref{fig: 3}.
+We analyze the data using the proposed method and present the results in Table \ref{tab: cc} and Figure \ref{fig: rtt}.
 To estimate the uncertainty, we generate 50 bootstrap samples to compute the bootstrap standard error (BSE) and construct a $95$\% bootstrap confidence interval (CI) for the parameters under the normality assumption.
 Given the skewness of $\pi_1$, we apply a logit transformation before using a normal approximation to construct the confidence interval.
 The correct decision rates are $78.49$\% and $51.71$\% for the estimated ``engaged'' and ``lapsed'' states, respectively, in the MDD group, and $81.41$\% and $45.92$\% in the CTL group.
 These findings indicate that the MDD group exhibits a lower correct decision rate in the ``engaged'' state compared to the CTL group.
 Additionally, in the ``lapsed'' state, the correct decision rates for both groups approach the level of random guessing.

 Table \ref{tab: cc} reports a learning rate of $0.035$ and a relative bias of $b=0.509$, which is not statistically different from $0.5$.
 As discussed in Section \ref{subsec: dmrlddm}, when $b=0.5$, the RL-DDM reduces to a softmax model with reward sensitivity $\rho=\alpha_1c=4.01$.
 Those values are close to the ones reported in \cite{guo2024hmm}.
 The probability of being engaged in the first trial is $99.99$\% for all subjects.
 CTL subjects have a $99.22$\% probability of remaining in the ``engaged'' state if they were engaged in the previous trial, while this probability for MDD subjects is $99.15$\%.
-If subjects were in the ``lapsed'' state in the previous trial, they have a $20.98$\% probability (for CTL) and a $10.95$\% probability (for MDD) of transitioning to the ``engaged'' state.
+If subjects were in the ``lapsed'' state in the previous trial, they have a $20.98$\% probability of transitioning to the ``engaged'' state for CTL participants, and a $10.95$\% probability for those with MDD.
 However, these differences between MDD and CTL are not statistically significant.